noahcoad/open-url/README.md

 ### Running commands on files or folders
-`open-url` provides a few settings you can configure to run custom commands on files or folders:
+__Open URL__ provides a few settings you can configure to run custom commands on files or folders:

 - __folder_custom_commands__
 - __file_custom_commands__